score-spec/docs/content/en/docs/score specification/score-spec-reference.md

   - `binaryContent`: base64-encoded inline content for the file.
 This field supports non-utf-8 bytes for binary or archive files.
 Placeholder expansion is never supported.
   - `noExpand`: if set to true, the placeholders expansion will not occur in the contents of the `content` or `source` file.

-The list of `files` as an `array` like illustrated below has always been supported:
+Note: Since [`score-compose` `0.28.0`](https://github.com/score-spec/score-compose/releases/tag/0.28.0) and [`score-k8s` `0.5.0`](https://github.com/score-spec/score-k8s/releases/tag/0.5.0), the list of `files` is now a `map` which is the recommended approach moving forward.
+The previous and other option as an `array`, like illustrated below is still supported for backward compatibility (and may be deprecated in the future).

 ```yaml
 containers: